ShahnurIslam/Shan-data-scientist-to-be/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why I started this blog
 ---

 Hi my name is Shahnur(Shan for short).
 I'm currently a  data analyst based in London for a Marketing Agency.
 I have a background in Maths and did some programming in school.